Plant & Animal Species Guide

 Blue Mistflower

-The blue mistflower forb usually grows to slightly under three feet tall with triangular leaves.
+The Blue Mistflower forb usually grows to slightly under three feet tall with triangular leaves.
 This flower’s ability to spread quickly can make it become a nuisance if uncontrolled.
-Blue mistflower, as the name suggests, has blue flowers that are about a fourth of an inch long.
+Blue Mistflower, as the name suggests, has blue flowers that are about a quarter of an inch long.
 More info: Wildflower

 Gulf Penstemon